Integrated Petrophysics – Quick Look Techniques

 – To avoid wasting time on secondary issues and to keep your mind focused on what really matters

-- To acquire the key data that moves the bottom line and to cancel the data that does not.
+– To acquire the key data that moves the bottom line and to cancel the data that does not.
 This means making correct decisions real time which is only possible if your quick look is robust.
-After this course you will know if your results are robust.
+After this course your Quick Look will be robust!

 – To use PetroDB and other wells quantitatively during quick look to firm up your decisions

 – To verify your geo-models and field development log analysis with simple, effective techniques

 – To present your results confidently and with conviction because you know they have been properly cross checked against hard data using established petrophysical principles